-Admittedly, a complete demonstration of the X-IFU to favour one or two co-existing SN$_{\rm Ia}$ models would require not only to include these additional elements in the input simulations, but also to test the inverse exercise as proposed here -- i.e. inject \textit{two} SN$_{\rm Ia}$ progenitor channels in the simulations and test whether combinations with one SN$_{\rm Ia}$ model all fail to reproduce the resulting abundance pattern.
-Due to limited computing capacities, such re-runs are beyond the scope of this study and deeper investigation is thus left to future work.
+Admittedly, a complete demonstration of the X-IFU to favour one or two co-existing SN$_{\rm Ia}$ models would require not only the inclusion of these additional elements in the input simulations, but also the testing of the inverse exercise as proposed here -- i.e. inject \textit{two} SN$_{\rm Ia}$ progenitor channels in the simulations and test whether combinations with one SN$_{\rm Ia}$ model all fail to reproduce the resulting abundance pattern.
+Due to limited computing capacity, such re-runs are beyond the scope of this study and deeper investigation is therefore left to future work.

-Another point of importance has been mentioned in \citet{Simionescu2019SXS}, where the authors show that no combination of the current models can reproduce simultaneously all the measured abundance ratios in the Perseus cluster.
-This suggests that the current nucleosynthesis models need to be further improved and to include more realistic physical processes that may have an impact on their ejected yields \citep[see also][]{deGrandi09Abundances}.
-Such improvements will be crucial for the era of exquisite ICM abundance accuracies that will be unveiled by \textit{XRISM} and \textit{Athena}.
-They will also help reducing the number of models that can be considered as physically realistic, hence further improving the constraints presented here.
+Another point of importance has been mentioned in \citet{Simionescu2019SXS}, where the authors show that no combination of the current models can simultaneously reproduce all the measured abundance ratios in the Perseus cluster.
+This suggests that the current nucleosynthesis models need to be further improved to include more realistic physical processes that may have an impact on their ejected yields \citep[see also][]{deGrandi09Abundances}.
+Such improvements will be crucial for the era of exquisite ICM abundance accuracies that will be unveiled by XRISM and \textit{Athena}.
+They will also help to reduce the number of models that can be considered as physically realistic, further improving the constraints presented here.